0niv001/rwTraining/DevOps/Agile.md

 Easier to make changes with TDD and refactoring
 TDD:
 - Run all tests again to avoid regression to preserver system behaviour
+- Relies on repetition of short dev cycle, Add test > run tests and see if new fails > Write code> Run test > Refactor code > repeat.

 *Criticisms*
 - Rejects proven engineering techniques.
 - Lacks documentation.
 - Lacks formal design - No complex diagrams and specifications
 - Complicates contract negotiations.

+**Advantages**
+- Best practices found in dev envs.
+- Risks in a project should be reduced as output of devs is reviewed early and constantly during dev.
+- New projects need creativity, where new requirements might be needed.
+- Flexibility can be higher than traditional methods.
+- Encourages a lot of communications between devs and those who will use it.
+- Reduces silos in project teams
+- Results in a lot less re work on projects as issues as changes should be picked up earlier.
+- Collaboration is a lot higher with Agile, resulting in more successful dev envs.
+- Common use of visuals to easily see what is going on.

+**Drawbacks**
+- Hard to do in practice
+- Less predictable to know what is delivered at the end.
+- High levels of collaboration and comms between devs and users.
+- Very intensive for devs and users.
+May prevent work.
+- Less of a blueprint for what the final deliverable will be.
+Harder to get commitment to project by stakeholders.
+- Challenging for supplier customer relationship.
+- Reluctance to adopt or accept deadlines.
+- Dealing with lead times and major dependencies.